immem-hackathon-2025/Metagenomics_for_beginners/before_you_start.md

 A common pitfall in metagenomics is to send off your samples without a clear plan.
 If you reached the point where you want to do metagenomic sequencing, there is a reason for it.
 Writing down specific aims may help clarify if your dreams are of the wild kind, or actually achievable.

-Case 1 "We want to do AMR surveillance in wastewater".
+_Case 1 "We want to do AMR surveillance in wastewater"._
-There has been a lot of studies doing shotgun metagenomics on wastewater, and one things is very clear: its an incredibly complex matrix.
+_There has been a lot of studies doing shotgun metagenomics on wastewater, and one things is very clear: its an incredibly complex matrix!
 If you simply sequence everything, chances are you will only detect a few highly abundant AMRs, while most of your data will be something else.
-Are you interested in monitoring changes in particular resistance genes, linking genes to hosts, or discovering new variants?
+You will have a greater chance of success if you can narrow down your research question to something more specific.
+Is this what you are after?
+Or are you actually interested in monitoring changes in particular resistance genes?
+Is it important to link genes to hosts?
+Are you aiming to detect novel AMRs?
+Do you need to be quantitative about your results?
 The answers to these questions will inform your sampling strategy, sequencing strategy and later, the choice of analytical tools.
+For many of these questions, you should consider doing an enrichment or depletion protocol on your samples before sequencing them._

 **Experimental design**